a review by the Crow.

 Now, to address the elephant in the room (and thereafter some other things): the critic.
 Initially, after she – the closest thing we get to a true antagonist in the movie – is introduced, Shiner (who has so far been in a terse back-and-forth with Thomson) defends Riggan and his intentions.
 Slowly but surely, she comes into her own as someone with a vengeful personal agenda, although it might not be apparent if not for certain key questions asked to her during the course of the movie.

 It is after Riggan’s final (and only real) personal altercation with her, he even leaves behind the note from Carver at the bar, sealing his fate.
 An interesting question is raised during this conversation, one which I myself found a lot of value in.
 Now, while there are certain styles of reviews I like, there are many more I don’t.
 But to turn the question on myself (since I’ve already banged my little tin drum enough today):

 What happened in my own life for me to become a critic?

 Well, I was bored.
 That’s about it.

 Right.
 With that out of the way, let’s get to the most important thing about this movie:

-It parodies every.single.thing in it.
-It is a superhero movie.
-Just not the kind we think of when we hear the word “superhero”.
+It parodies every.single.thing that exists within it.
+It is a superhero movie –just not the kind we think of when we hear the word “superhero”.
 It serves as a parody of the actors involved in it (well, at least one big name I’ve already pointed to), and apparently even some of the crew members (anyone notice how Keaton grows more and more Iñárritu-like in appearance, when getting ready for the stage, as the movie progresses?).
 It parodies character archetypes and stereotypes, the entertainment industry, and even the idea of becoming old and disconnected from the times.
 In a way, the movie almost perfectly insures itself against hoity-toity criticism, and that’s just lush.